-• Write a four line acrostic: Fern's last form is Each frond R Now fern is
+Fern's last form is Each frond R Now fern is Research challenge

-• Find out what can be done with fiddleheads.
+Find synonyms and any possible antonyms • Find out what can be done with fiddleand choose two words to incorporate into heads.

-- Why do you need to be careful? - Are ferns flowers, grasses, or something different?
+• Why do you need to be careful? • Are ferns flowers, grasses, or something